dtcenter/ufs-case-studies/docs/source/2020DNRInversion.rst

       Skew-T Log-P plot from observed and simulated sounding profiles.
 Indices are shown in the bottom.

-    * The physics suite, SRW_GFSv15p2 underestimates the temperature inversion strength with a warmer near surface temperature.
+    * The physics suite SRW_GFSv15p2 underestimates the temperature inversion strength with a warmer near surface temperature.
     * The temperature inversion strength is well captured in SRW_RRFSv1alpha.

 ......................